 Skin cancer and melanoma

-- 2 in 3 Australians will be diagnosed with Skin Cancer by the time they turn 70 years old.
+- Two in three Australians will be diagnosed with skin cancer by the time they turn 70 years old.

 How can trauma insurance benefit cancer sufferers?